My first attempt of a professional and detailed custom build is on this 1982 Honda CB750.

 Using my inspiration from the Hookie CB build, I then started crafting of the rear end, this is my favourite part of the build.
 I wanted the rear to match the tank and to keep a racing feel while also fitting into modern day to day surroundings, I envisioned this bike cutting laps round the streets and cafes of London in summer.

 The final step was colour and design.
 I got myself in a spin thinking about an original red for the Honda, but it was just too difficult!
-After getting a feel from the people around me I went with a dark liquid charcoal colour.
+I went with a dark liquid charcoal colour.

 Electronic pack by Motogadget really brings this bike into the future.
 Tiny digital instruments give this build a unique and clean look while also feeling the power and soul of a classic highly tuned CB 750 engine.